zulip/zulip-gci/tasks/2017/git-comfortable.md

 Submit the four screenshots in the GCI app and provide a link to your `hello-world` repository.

+If you're not sure how to take screenshots, [this guide](http://zulip.readthedocs.io/en/latest/tutorials/screenshot-and-gif-software.html) should be helpful.

 ## Completion criteria

 Mentors will check that the student uploaded 4 screenshots for: